thunder/thunder-distribution/docs/contributing.md

 ### Writing update hooks

 To support the creation of update hooks, Thunder integrated the `update_helper` module.
-That contains several methods to e.g. update existing configuration or enabling modules.
+That contains several methods to e.g. update the existing configuration or enabling modules.

-Outputting results of update hook is highly recommended for that we have provided UpdateLogger, it handles output of result properly for `drush` or  UI (`update.php`) update workflow.
+Outputting results of update hook is highly recommended for that we have provided UpdateLogger, it handles the output of result properly for `drush` or  UI (`update.php`) update workflow.
 That's why every update hook that changes something should log what is changed and was it successful or it has failed.
-And last line in update hook should be returning of UpdateLogger output.
+And the last line in the update hook should be returning of UpdateLogger output.
 UpdateLogger service is also used by Thunder Updater and it can be retrieved from it.
-Here are two examples how to get and use UpdateLogger.
+Here are two examples of how to get and use UpdateLogger.
-All text logged as as INFO, will be outputted as success in `drush` output.
+All text logged as INFO, will be outputted as success in `drush` output.

 ```php
   // Get service directly.